Tychonic system: History and development

 Tycho's system was foreshadowed, in part, by that of Martianus Capella, who described a system in which Mercury and Venus are placed on epicycles around the Sun, which circles the Earth.
 Copernicus, who cited Capella's theory, even mentioned the possibility of an extension in which the other three of the six known planets would also circle the Sun.
 This was foreshadowed by the Irish Carolingian scholar Johannes Scotus Eriugena in the 9th century, who went a step further than Capella by suggesting both Mars and Jupiter orbited the sun as well.
-In the 15th century by Nilakantha Somayaji, an Indian astronomer of the Kerala school of astronomy and mathematics, presented a geoheliocentric system where all the planets (Mercury, Venus, Mars, Jupiter and Saturn) orbit the Sun, which in turn orbits the Earth.
+In 1501 CE, Nilakantha Somayaji, an Indian astronomer of the Kerala school of astronomy and mathematics presented a comprehensive geoheliocentric model in his treatise Tantrasamgraha (and later elaborated in his Aryabhatiyabhasya).
+In Nilkantha's computational system, the five planets—Mercury, Venus, Mars, Jupiter and Saturn—orbit the Sun, while the Sun in turn revolves around a central, rotating Earth.
+According to George G Joseph his equation of the centre for the interior planets(Mercury and Venus) remained the most accurate until the time of Johannes Kepler in the 17th century.

 The Tychonic system, which was announced in 1588, became a major competitor with the Copernican system as an alternative to the Ptolemaic.
 After Galileo's observation of the phases of Venus in 1610, most cosmological controversy then settled on variations of the Tychonic and Copernican systems.
 In a number of ways, the Tychonic system proved philosophically more intuitive than the Copernican system, as it reinforced commonsense notions of how the Sun and the planets are mobile while the Earth is not.
 Additionally, a Copernican system would suggest the ability to observe stellar parallax, which could not be observed until the 19th century.
 On the other hand, because of the intersecting deferents of Mars and the Sun (see diagram), it went against the Ptolemaic and Aristotelian notion that the planets were placed within nested spheres.
 Tycho and his followers revived the ancient Stoic philosophy instead, since it used fluid heavens which could accommodate intersecting circles.